‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 A few minutes later, Wallace reminded the president that his campaign agreed to the rules to two minutes each.
 Why wasn’t he following the rules?
 When Trump tried to respond, Wallace said it was a rhetorical question.

 “In those two interrupted minutes, Mr. President, you can say anything you want.
 I’m going to ask a question about race, but if you want to answer about something else, go ahead,” Wallace said.
 “I think that the country would be better served if we allowed both people to speak with fewer interruptions.
-I’m appealing to you sir, to do that.”
+I’m appealing to you, sir, to do that.”

 Trump retorted: “Well, and him too.”

 Trump was right, in that Biden interrupted Trump at times, but Wallace seemed taken back.
-“Well frankly you’ve been doing more interrupting than he has.”
+“Well, frankly, you’ve been doing more interrupting than he has.”

 Trump interrupted again.
 “But that’s all right.
 But he does plenty.”